At a Glance - Finding & Classifying Extreme Points

 After finding all x-values where extreme points could occur, we still need to test each x-value to see whether it really is an extreme point, and if so, what type (max or min).

-There are three ways to determine whether each possible extreme point you've found is a maximum, a minimum, or neither.
+There are three ways to determine whether each possible extreme point we've found is a maximum, a minimum, or neither.
 Alas - the first way, while easiest, is usually not acceptable as an answer on exams.
 It can be a good way to check your work though.

 - Use your graphing calculator to graph the function near the possible extreme point.
 Then use your eyes to see what kind of point it is.